Bojarajan073/data-version-control/README.md

 MinIO
 Other supported DVC remotes

-In this project, Amazon S3 is used as the DVC remote.
+This project uses Amazon S3 as the DVC remote.

 4. Reproduce ML Experiments

-DVC makes it possible to associate:
+DVC allows you to associate a specific:

-Code version
+Code Version
      +
-Dataset version
+Dataset Version
      +
+Model Result

+This makes ML experiments reproducible.

+For example:

+Git Commit A
+    │
+    ├── Code Version A
+    └── Dataset Version A
+             │
+             ↓
+        Model Result A

+Later:

+Git Commit B
+    │
+    ├── Code Version B
+    └── Dataset Version B
+             │
+             ↓
-Model result
+        Model Result B

-This allows previous experiments to be reproduced more reliably.

 5. Share Datasets With a Team

-Instead of sending large datasets between team members, developers can use a common DVC remote.
+DVC allows a team to use a common remote storage location.

-For example:
+Team members can download the required data using:

 dvc pull

-downloads the required data from the configured remote storage.
+This avoids manually transferring large datasets between developers.

-6. Track Machine Learning Models
+6. Track ML Models

-DVC can also be used to manage large ML model files.
+DVC can also manage large ML model files.

-For example:
+Examples include:

 model.pkl
 model.joblib